lf-lang/lf-pico-template/README.md

 ### GDB
 The gnu debugger is an open source program for stepping through application code.
 Here we use the remote target feature to connect to the exposed debug server provided by openocd.

 Make sure the intended program to be debugged on the **target** device has an accessible `.elf` binary that was built using the `Debug` option.
-To specify this property in an LF program, add the following to the program header..
+To specify this property in an LF program, add the following to the program header:

 ```lf
 target C {
     platform: {